avalonmediasystem/browse-everything/SharePoint.md

 # Sharepoint Provider

 This provider will allow browse-everything to access Sharepoint on behalf of a specific user.
+It routes through the `/me/joinedTeams` and `/me/drives` Graph API endpoints, so will list Teams that the user belongs to and the user's personal drives at the top level.
+Within each Team, it will expand to list any child drives or files that the user has permission to access.

 https://learn.microsoft.com/en-us/graph/auth-v2-user?tabs=http